 Clark continued to host American Bandstand after it left ABC-TV and went into syndication.

 When he quit hosting in 1989 it had become the longest running television variety show of

 In 1973, Clark produced the American Music Awards Show.
 The show was to offset what younger music executives felt of the Grammy awards toward "adult contemporary music" Clark also became host for "$10, 000 Pyramid" and "TV's Bloopers and Practical Jokes"

 Shares of Dick Clark Productions began trading in 1987.
 In 1990s he produced made for TV films as well as theatrical movies

 Clarks personal taste in music was set in the 40s.
-This can be seen in American Bandstand he choose "Bandstand Boogie" by Les Elgarts Orchestra.
-The Dick Clark Show shifted away from rockers and by 1959 "pop" performers were appearing frequently
+This can be seen in American Bandstand theme he choose "Bandstand Boogie" by Les Elgant's Orchestra.
+The Dick Clark Show shifted away from rockers and by 1959 "Pop" performers were appearing frequently

-Clark tried to get a feel for the music he played and genuinely liked the teenagers and performers as individuals.
+Clark tried to get a feel for the music he played, genuinely liked the teenagers and performers as individuals.
 However, Clark said that the sole reason for his relationship with rock and roll was for the money.
 Asked what his main contribution was Clark replied that he was proud to present more artists on television then anyone else.
-However, Clark had a large share of the responsibility for changing rock and roll from a vital energized music in 1956 into the homogenized 'teenpop' in 1959
+However, Clark had a large share of the responsibility for changing rock and roll from a vital energized music in 1956 into the homogenized 'teen pop' in 1959